RiturajSaha/Diabetes-Predictor-Application/README.md

 # Diabetes-Predictor-Application
 Diabetes is a disease that occurs when your blood glucose, also called blood sugar, is too high.
 Victims of this disease are increasing day by day.

 In this respository, a diabetes prediction application is created having machine learning frontend and web based backend.
-Here differnt classification models are used to predict if a patient is diabetic or not by taking essential patient details as input such as number of pregnancies, Plasma glucose concentration, Diastolic blood pressure, Triceps skin fold thickness, 2-Hour serum insulin, Body mass index, Diabetes pedigree function, and Age to predict if the patient is diabetic or normal.
+Here different classification models are used to predict if a patient is diabetic or not by taking essential patient details as input such as number of pregnancies, Plasma glucose concentration, Diastolic blood pressure, Triceps skin fold thickness, 2-Hour serum insulin, Body mass index, Diabetes pedigree function, and Age to predict if the patient is diabetic or normal.

 The dataset is obtained from kaggle: https://www.kaggle.com/uciml/pima-indians-diabetes-database